holgern/beem/README.rst

 !!!Alpha-State, be carefull!!!

-beem is an unofficial python library for steem, which is created new from scratch from https://github.com/xeroc/python-bitshares.
-The library name is derived from a beam maschine, similar to the analogy between steem and steam. beem depends on https://github.com/xeroc/python-graphenelib.
+beem is an unofficial python library for steem, which is created new from scratch from `python-bitshares`_ The library name is derived from a beam maschine, similar to the analogy between steem and steam. beem includes `python-graphenelib`_.

 .. image:: https://img.shields.io/pypi/v/beem.svg
     :target: https://pypi.python.org/pypi/beem/